 Your wedding ring workshop

-You don’t need any previous experience to be able to make your own wedding rings - I will be here to guide and support you through the stages of making your own wedding rings, and to guarantee your rings will look perfect for your special day.
+You don’t need any previous experience to be able to make your own wedding rings - I will be here to guide and support you through the stages of making your own wedding rings, and to make sure your rings will look amazing for your special day.

 11:30 You will start your real wedding rings!
 You will be helped every step of the way so you can make your perfect rings in your own time.

-1:00 Lunch time!
-There are lots of lovely cafes and restaurants just a few doors away for you to grab a bite and recharge.
+1:00 Lunch time.
+There are lots of lovely cafes and restaurants just a few doors away in the city centre for you to grab a bite and recharge.

 2:00 You’ll continue to shape and polish your rings and apply any desired textures and finishes.